Juantantan/MandelbrotExplorer/Readme.md

 ## OpenCL
 OpenCL is very good for doing parallel, recursive compute operations on graphics hardware.
-It actually uses 'dynamic parallelism', as true recursion isn't supported.
+It actually uses 'dynamic parallelism', as true recursion isn't supported, nor does it need to be by nature of Graphics hardware, processor size and memory allocation.
 Modern GPUs often have thousands of very small processors and banks of very fast, locally available memory at various grouping levels.
 OpenCL is used to do the 'raw maths' part, and forms the core of this software.
 If you are using your CPU to run the recursive mandelbrot algorithm, you are limited to running only as many parallel instances as you can have parallel threads running on your CPU cores.
 Because each 'recursion' of the algorithm is simple and not processor intensive at all, it doesn't require big processors.
 GPU processors are ideal!
 It is interesting to see how CPUs now contain increasingly greater numbers of cores, each core often having several effective cores within.
 The very latest CPUS are beginning to include different type of cores, some which are good for intensive single-thread operations and some which are good for simpler, more parallel workloads.
-With those simpler, parallel cores, they are working more like the small processors of GPUS.
-GPUs were mainly used just for Graphics but now they are used for all sorts of creative work as well.
+With those simpler, parallel cores, they are working more like the parallel small processors of GPUS.
+GPUs were once mainly used just for Graphics but now they are used for all sorts of creative and compute work as well.
 Some don't even provide a display output port.

 As mentioned previously, when I first wrote a fractal explorer, it was done in Visual Basic and then C#.
 Both versions would use the CPU and were very slow, taking a few seconds to generate a ~4Mb bitmap.